Directors Meridith Benson and

 Meridith Benson, Director

 Meridith Benson began her professional career at the age of eleven.
-Since her auspicious debut at such an early age, she has performed with numerous major ballet companies internationally, including: Makarova and Company on Broadway, the Washington Ballet, America Ballet Theater II, Cincinnati Ballet, Ballet Chicago, Lyric Opera of Chicago (Principal Guest Dancer), and The Joffrey Ballet of Chicago.
+Since her auspicious debut at such an early age, she has performed with numerous major ballet companies internationally, including Makarova and Company on Broadway, the Washington Ballet, American Ballet Theatre II, Cincinnati Ballet, Ballet Chicago, Lyric Opera of Chicago (Principal Guest Dancer), and The Joffrey Ballet of Chicago.

 Mario de la Nuez, Director